 • “Stone + sand + sea + sky : Environment and dance aesthetics in Vancouver,” text commissioned for the chapbook Outside In/ Inside Out : the Vancouver Dance Aesthetic published by the Festival Dance in Vancouver, November 2007, 4-8.

-• Entries of William Douglas, Tangente, The Festival of New Dance, for the The International Dictionary of Modern Dance. (encyclopedia entries) Detroit, St. James Press/Gale Research, 1997.
+• Entries for William Douglas Tangente, The Festival of New Dance, for the The International Dictionary of Modern Dance. (encyclopedia entries) Detroit, St. James Press/Gale Research, 1997.

-• Biographies and critical evaluations of the careers of choreographers Danièle Desnoyers, William Douglas, Jacqueline Lemieux and Pierre-Paul Savoie & Jeff Hall, Canadian Encyclopedia on CD-ROM, McClelland and Stewart, 1997.
+• Biographies and critical evaluations of the careers of choreographers Danièle Desnoyers, William Douglas, Jacqueline Lemieux and Pierre-Paul Savoie & Jeff Hall, in the Canadian Encyclopedia on CD-ROM, McClelland and Stewart, 1997.

-• “Congress on Research in Dance” (conference report), Dance Connection magazine, Calgary, Alberta, February/ March, 1995.
+• “Congress on Research in Dance” (conference report), in Dance Connection magazine, Calgary, Alberta, February/ March, 1995.

-• “Espace dance” (essay in French), Possibles literary journal, special issue on the artists and the scenes of creation, summer 1995.
+• “Espace dance” (essay in French), in Possibles literary journal, special issue on the artists and scenes of creation, summer 1995.

 • “The Secret Art of the Performer” (book review), Les cahiers de théâtre Jeu 70, special issue on Eugenio Barba, summer 1994, 87-90.

-• “Reviewing the Physical Boundaries in Search of ‘New Dance’ in Canada” (feature article in French translation and in English) in 1989 Festival international de la Nouvelle danse de Montréal, Parachute, 26-32.
+• “Reviewing the Physical Boundaries in Search of ‘New Dance’ in Canada” (feature article in French translation and in English) in 1989 Festival international de la nouvelle danse de Montréal programme, Parachute, 26-32.

-•“La danse créatrice: la gymnastique douce de la pédagogie” (analytical essay), Réflex: Cahiers de la danse, FLDQ, September/ October, 1981.
+• “La danse créatrice: la gymnastique douce de la pédagogie,” in Réflex: Cahiers de la danse, FLDQ, September/ October, 1981.

 • Dance critic and journalist for Many Corners Newspaper, Minnesota, United States, 1974-1976.